-Among today’s biggest trends are EHRs and business intelligence.
+Among today’s biggest healthcare tech trends are EHRs and business intelligence.
 We’re investing millions of dollars creating “data engines” that track patients throughout the continuum of care.
 In many ways it’s similar to the internet in its infancy — we’re building a foundational layer that will transform how we deliver care and, over the next decade, care delivery will be clearly defined and data driven.

 One question that often comes up in my discussions with peer OR managers and CxOs is.
 “How can we leverage all this data to improve OR operations?”
 Having spent more than a decade leading healthcare operations and struggling to balance physician needs and revenue targets, I know how important this is — at $100 to $150 per minute in operating room revenue, the stakes are high.

 As a former perioperative business manager for more than eight years, here’s my perspectives on some of the big issues we as OR managers are facing today, as well as how data will help improve OR utilization.

 - We spend too much time pulling data, and it’s still not enough to make objective decisions.

 This is the fundamental problem most OR managers face today.
 Think about how much time we spend preparing reports for perioperative leadership to make informed decisions.
 How many reports do we need to pull from various business intelligence tools just to prepare one slide deck?
 In my experience, I would spend countless hours gathering data and preparing reports only to then have the committee request more information prior to making any final decisions.
 One time we came to a consensus on block time reallocation, only to begin a separate process of communicating the decisions to physicians which led to more and more conversations.
 I knew if the data was more transparent from start to finish with easy-to-read and interpret reports, we could make decisions faster and move on to other issues.